 An IRA (Individual Retirement Account) is a self-directed investment account established by individuals to provide supplemental income at retirement.
 The Bank of Kentucky offers all types of IRA's including: Traditional, Roth, SEP, Simple and CESA.

 Traditional IRA's offers immediate tax benefits.
 All earnings grow tax-deferred until withdrawn and contributions may be tax-deductible.
-The maximum annual contribution for tax year 2013 is $5,500.
-A catch up contribution of $1,000 may be made by individuals 50 years or older.

 Roth IRA's are non-deductible accounts that feature tax-free withdrawals for certain distribution reasons after a five-year holding period.
-The maximum contribution to a Roth for those under age 50 is $5,000 for tax year 2009.

 SEP IRA'S (Simplified Employee Pension Plan) are retirement plans designed for self-employed individuals and small-business owners.
 When establishing a SEP-IRA plan for your business, you and any eligible employees establish separate SEP-IRA's; employer contributions are made into individual employee's SEP-IRA accounts.